 This function key leads to the submenu "Settings Self Cal".
 If the oscilloscope inputs are open (no inputs applied), an automatic calibration (adjustment) can be made by pressing "Start".
-The calibration can be aborted by pressing the MENU OFF pushbutton (4).
-The automatic calibration (adjustment) optimise the oscilloscope behaviour under the current temperature conditions, after 30 minutes warm up time.
+The calibration can be aborted by pressing the MENU OFF (3) pushbutton.

+The automatic calibration (adjustment) optimises the oscilloscope behaviour under the current temperature conditions, after 30 minutes warm up time.